d-luu/rook-amazon-k8s-node-drainer/docs/BUILD.md

  * defaults to 'true'
  * optional

+reload_rook_cephcluster: indicates whether to reload the cephcluster information
+ * used to workaround an issue that holds things up when a node is deleted and crash collector can't find the node
+ * toggles the 'allowUnsupported' setting for the 'cephVersion' in the cephcluster config
+ * defaults to 'true'

-pod_eviction_timeout: the time, in seconds, to wait for pod eviction to complete before continuing
+wait_for_rook_ceph_health_ok: indicates whether to wait for rook ceph status to return HEALTH_OK
+ * only tries up to 10 times
+ * waits 10 seconds between checks
- * defaults to 120
+ * defaults to 'true'

-pod_delete_grace_period: the grace period, in seconds, to set for the leftover failed to evict pods for deletion
- * runs after pod eviction
- * optional